 “This Sunday is when we would like to go to services.
 The road to the east of the church is behind the gate so that’s not an option for us.
 We enjoy eating at the local restaurant, so we can park there but I guess I need to go back to my original question, which is if your church is open to the public?
 It’s not clear at this point and we don’t wish to intrude.

 “Technically the Church is not open to the public; it is a seasonal church for the local community.”

 I did not respond since she said all I need to know.
 Technically we might be tolerated as trespassers.
 I would like to add that this church is in my town, but of course that’s planets away from being a part of their “local community.”
 But what about being Christians?
 Isn’t that supposed to be our common bond?
 That for one hour, we can put aside all differences including socioeconomic status to worship together?
 As Episcopalians, aren’t our places of worship supposed to welcome all?!

 I will not let this tarnish our tour.
 It has definitely opened my eyes but I’m not closing my heart.
 I will not resent them.
 That will only hurt me.
-There are so many lovely people living in Christ whom we’ve met at church and have yet to meet this summer.
+There are so many lovely people we’ve met at church and have yet to meet this summer.
 Our Sunday, when I will be celebrating a milestone, will now play out differently as planned since we will be going to a different church.
 Stay tuned!

 Update#1: I found an informative blog post by Heidi Shott, Canon for Communications and Social Justice in the Episcopal Diocese of Maine.
 She explains the unique history and nature of summer chapels.
 Here is a quote: